FreeTAKTeam/FreeTAKServer-User-Docs/docs/Installation/Windows/FreeTAKServer_Windows_Install.md

 Please contact the original authors.

 ## FreeTAKServer Manager For Windows
-[FreeTAKServer Manager]( https://github.com/Cale-Torino/FreeTAKServer_Manager)  has the ability to Start, Stop, Restart, Install and Uninstall the FreeTAKServer & FreeTAKServer-UI.
+[FreeTAKServer Manager]( https://github.com/Cale-Torino/FreeTAKServer_Manager) has the ability to Start, Stop, Restart, Install, and Uninstall the FreeTAKServer & FreeTAKServer-UI.

 ## release version 1.5.12